 |Reviewed & Updated by Lynley Nichols|

-The Newborn Service at National Women’s Health promotes breast milk and breastfeeding as the optimum nutrition for infants as it provides many benefits.
+The Newborn Service at National Women’s Health promotes breast milk and breastfeeding as the optimum and normal nutrition for infants.
 Benefits apply to both the mother and the infant and include nutritional, immunological, psycho-social and financial components.

 The cultural, personal and/or physical factors affecting infant feeding are to be respected and staff are to support and assist women in their choice of infant feeding.

 This document details the policies and recommended best practices to support breastfeeding the preterm or sick infant within the Newborn Service.
 It also provides policies and recommended best practice for alternative methods of infant feeding including bottle feeding and gastric tube feeding.

 The purpose of this policy is to ensure that Newborn Service health professionals protect, promote and support breastfeeding during all stages of the infants association with the service.
 This policy also seeks to provide information and skills on safe infant feeding regardless of the method used.

 This policy applies to all Newborn Service health professionals and employees who provide care for, or have contact with, women and infants within Newborn Services.
 This also applies to both inpatient and outpatient services.

 The policies reflect the Global Criteria of WHO/UNICEF to meet accreditation for a Baby Friendly Hospital.